General Education Courses

 | 3 CR

 Provides an introduction to algebra.
-Includes operations on real numbers, solving linear equations, percent and proportion, and an introduction to polynomials and statistics.
+Includes operations on real numbers, solving linear equations, percent and proportion, and an introduction to graphing, measurement, geometry and statistics.
 Prepares students for elementary algebra and subsequent algebra related courses.
 This course cannot be used to meet any General Studies course requirements for graduation in a program.

 10838104